Zhouyi :: The Heart of the Yijing

 Q: Many Americans now view spiritual practice as a healing device.
 So many people in the modern west feel abused, injured, diseased and betrayed.
 Can Daoism address these issues?

 A small amount of information can also be found in Louis Komjathy's essay Tracing the Contours of Daoism in North America [PDF].
 In a Yoga Journal [PDF] interview from May/June 1995 we learn more about his meeting with the Daoist hermit in Taiwan.
 And he says some refreshingly honest things, such as this:

 My own teachers were a muddled bunch.
 I'd be embarrassed if they all showed up here – just socially embarrassed, never mind spiritually.

-Liu Ming gives classes at his loft in Oakland on the Zhouyi and also offers Zhouyi/Yijing divination sessions.
+Liu Ming gives classes at his loft in Oakland, sometimes on the Zhouyi, and has also offered Zhouyi/Yijing divination sessions.
 The form of meditation taught is stated to be zuowang, or 'sitting and forgetting', which is described well in a poem by Bai Juyi that I have translated, Winter Night.

 Addendum – There was a 16-page biographical article on Liu Ming in 'Journal of Daoist Studies' 1 (2008) by Scott P Phillips: Portrait of an American Daoist [PDF].